zhenyahodges/SuggestIt/README.md

 ### <span style="color:#c2e2ee">Profile</span>

 Logged users can:
-* View the feedback cards they created.
+* View the feedback cards they created, edit & delete them.
-* Create new feedback cards.
+* Create new feedback cards
-* View a list of the suggestions they made.
+* View a list of the suggestions they made, edit & delete them.